Yeon Jei-min

-Yeon Jei-min (born 28 May 1993) is a South Korean footballer who plays as centre back for K League 2 club Hwaseong FC.
+Yeon Jei-min (born 28 May 1993) is a South Korean footballer who plays as centre back for K League 2 club Ansan Greeners.

 Career

 Yeon joined Suwon Samsung Bluewings in 2013 but made only 4 appearances in his debut season.

 He moved to Busan IPark on loan in July 2014.

 On 26 February 2024, Yeon joined China League One club Suzhou Dongwu.